 In February 2020, APAS released updated estimates on the financial impacts of the carbon tax to Saskatchewan producers.
 At that time, we found that on average, Saskatchewan farmers could expect to lose 8% of their total 2020 net income to the carbon tax.
 For a household managing a 5,000-acre grain farm in Saskatchewan, we estimated would take the form of a $8,000-10,000 bill.

-In less than two years, when the carbon tax increases to $50/tonne in 2022, this bill will go up to $13,000-17,000 for the same household – the equivalent of a 12% decrease in net income.
+When the carbon tax increases to $50/tonne in 2022, APAS estimated this bill would go up to $13,000-17,000 for the same household – the equivalent of a 12% decrease in net income.